rjzupkoii/PSU-CIDD-Malaria-Simulation/README.md

 Use of either the `-c` or `-i` switch with an appropriate YAML file is required.
 When the `-r` switch is not supplied the simulation defaults to the `DbReporter`; however, with the `-r` switch the reporters listed using the `--lr` switch can be used instead.

 ## Releases

+### Version 4.1.2

+The version 4.1.2 release is specifically intended for work with manuscript revisions.

 ### Version 4.1.1

 The version 4.1.1 release is focused on adding new features needed for research: